Lynnlee1207/MTL-PremiumModel/README.md

 # Multi-task Learning for Insurance Premium Prediction

-This repository contains the implementation for the master's thesis "Multitask Learning for Insurance Claiming".
+This repository contains the implementation for the master's thesis "Multitask Learning for Insurance Claim Modeling".

 ## Overview